-Have you heard the one about the guy who bought the hoodie for his girlfriend for Christmas?
+Have you heard the one about the guy who bought a hoodie for his girlfriend for Christmas?
 No, this is not the beginning of a bad joke.
-It’s actually a marketing lesson you don’t want to miss if you’re interested in establishing better relationships with your customers.
+Promise!
+It’s actually a marketing lesson you don’t want to miss if you’re interested in establishing better relationships with your customers, aka relationship marketing.

 If he had simply received a refund or even a note that said sorry our product didn’t work for you, how disingenuous would that have sounded under the circumstances?
 That extra level of empathy and awareness that MooseJaw exhibited is the perfect example of relationship marketing at its finest.